pseudokool/wp_newstream/readme.txt

 = Why another post category plugin? =

 Because this one, uses content as link to (an external) resource.
+Easily add a news flash/stream widget, using posts and post content.

+= How do i set news update items? =

+Create a custom category e.g. News.
+Add posts to this category.
+Post titles are link text and post content, will consist of only a single URL.

 == Screenshots ==